BenyaminDelshad/Sindokht/README.md

 # Sindokht
-Sindokht is rostam's grandma and she tells us stories.
+Sindokht is Rostam's grandma and she tells us stories.

 This program generate automatically a story in Persian using AI and N-grams and read it for you.